The recommended way to treat agoraphobia is to try out treatment in a certain order. This is called a stepped approach.

 Medicine

-Your condition may not have improved from education or self-help.
-If so, you may benefit from medicine, as well as a psychological treatment such as CBT.
+Your agoraphobia may not have improved from education or self-help.
+If so, you may benefit from medicine as well as a psychological treatment such as CBT.

 Selective serotonin reuptake inhibitors (SSRIs)

-If medicine is recommended, you'll usually be prescribed selective serotonin reuptake inhibitors (SSRIs).
+If medicine is recommended, your GP may prescribe selective serotonin reuptake inhibitors (SSRIs).

-If sertraline fails to improve your symptoms, you may be prescribed:
+If sertraline fails to improve your symptoms, your GP may prescribe:

 - a similar type of medicine known as serotonin-norepinephrine reuptake inhibitors (SNRIs)